Skip to content

 Domains of Expertise

-My work spans six interconnected domains of neurotechnology and biomedical engineering — from AI-powered brain signal decoding to clinical validation with real patients.
-Here's where I add the most value.
+Six interconnected domains of neurotechnology and biomedical engineering, from AI-powered brain signal decoding to clinical validation with real patients.

 Brain-Computer Interfaces & AI